leucinw/ComputTools/docs/readme/diagonalize.md

 	```
 * Intro:

-	 This program is to find three eigenvalues from polarizability tensor, which is from Gaussian output "Exact polarizability".
+	 This program is used to find three eigenvalues from polarizability tensor, which is from Gaussian output "Exact polarizability".
 The resulted eigenvalues can be directly compared with Tinker output (`polarize`) .